helxplatform/appstore/README.md

 > Note you can enable/disable services as part of your helm install values file.

-You now have appstore and tycho running in a kubernetes environment ready for testing.
+You now have appstore and helxapp-controller running in a kubernetes environment ready for testing.
 You can monitor pods/service status via `kubectl`.

 ### Artillery testing in Kubernetes